almet/notmyidea/content/dev/carto-forms.rst

 --------------------------

-Let's say you are a mobile developper, you don't want to bother with PostGIS nor writing custom and unsecure code to insert and retrieve your GIS data!
+Let's say you are a mobile developper, you don't want to bother with PostGIS nor write a custom and unsecure code to insert and retrieve your GIS data!
 You need carto-forms!
 A simple API helps you to design your models/forms and the same API allows you to CRUD and query your data.
 Thus, you only need to focus on your application, not on how GIS data will be handled.
 Distinguish storage